cedalo/streamsheets-documentation/source/functions/streams/mqttpublish.rst

    * - MessageOrValue
      - Either an existing message from the outbox or a value to publish.
    * - Topic
-     - Topic that is appended to the base topic defined in the :term:`Connector`.
+     - Topic that is appended to the base topic defined in the Connector.
    * - QoS
      - Optional.
 Quality of Service.
 This option defines the reliability of the publish operation.
 It depends on the used protocol.